lisongxu/CSCE156-Project-DB/README.md

 ## 2. Social Media Application - Jstgram

 In this project, we will design and develop a database version for *Jstgram*.

-It supports the following features
+### 2.1 Database

+All the information is stored on the database server `cse-linux-01.unl.edu`.

+### 2.1 Users

+To simplify the project, we assume that the database already has the information of a group of users, and your applicaion does not need to support adding or deleting users.

+A user can log into the application using their unique username and password.

+Below we will consider an example where the database already has the information of a total of four users with usernames: Alice, Bob, Crystal, and David.

+### 2.2 Posts

-* Post publishing: A user can publish text posts.
+A user can publish text posts.
+To simplify the project, we consider only the text posts.

 * Visibility control: A user can control to which users all the posts published by the user are visible.

-### 2.0 An Example of Users and Their Relations
+### 2.3 Post Visibility

 Suppose that currently the database has the following information

-* There are four users: Alice, Bob, Crystal, and David
 * Alice's posts are visible to Bob and Crystal
 * Bob's posts are visible to Alice and Crystal
 * Crystal's posts are visible to Alice
 * David's posts are visible no other users.

 Note that the posts of a user are alwasy visible to the user themself.

+## 3. Jstgram Windows

-### 2.1 Main Window
+### 3.1 Main Window

 When Jstgram starts, it should first connect to the database server and get the current number of users in the database.
 If successful, it displays that information in the *Main Window* as demonstrated below.